Jake-Owen95/Gatsby-portfolio/README.md

 ---

+1.)
+Ensure all technologies used are installed on PC

+2.)
+Create project folder and navigate there in VS code

+3.)
+Run command: npm install -g gatsby-cli

+4.)
+Create gatsby site from gatsby starter or use command: gatsby new site name

-Run command gatsby develop
+Run command: gatsby develop

-Server has started, go to this url `http://localhost:8000/` and you will see the website running on a Development Server:
+Development Server has started at `http://localhost:8000/`

 ## Technologies used 🛠️